GregK10/GK_722_project/3_PERF_and_plotting_results.md

 ```

 This concludes my work-flow for this project.
 I was greatly interested in identifying and comparing the presence and length of SSRs within intronic, exonic and promoter regions of the genome between different strains.
+Unfortunately I did not generate this data.
 I may need to contact the authors and inquire what may be the issue.
 In the future when I will be using more than one strain, I would modify the scripts to include a for loop for each strain.

 The PERF authors recently updated their scripts, potentially creating a bug for the annotation step.